-Dear Penny: My Boyfriend Won’t Tell Me How Much He Owes.
-Can I Pull His Credit?
+Dear Penny: My Boyfriend Is Hiding His Debt.
+Should I Pull His Credit?

 I’ve been living with my boyfriend for eight months.
 Here’s the problem: He won’t tell me how much debt he has, and I’m pretty sure it’s a lot.